-The location of an object observed in the environment (e.g. begin tracking and turn on lights when an object reaches a specific location, change LED panel colors based upon the location of an object relative to a given panel or set of panels)

-The relationship (e.g. distance) between objects observed in the environment (e.g. turn off lights (i.e. stop tracking) when objects more than 5' apart); the distance relationship can be relative to two objects or between an object and a reference point or area
+The location of an object observed in the environment (e.g. turn on lights when an object reaches a specific location, change LED panel colors based upon the location of an object relative to a given panel or set of panels) The relationship (i.e. distance) between objects observed in the environment (e.g. turn off lights when objects more than 5' apart); the distance relationship can be relative to two objects or between an object and a reference point or area